ros2/ros2_documentation/source/How-To-Guides/Releasing/Successive-Release.rst

 .. note::

-   If you have two factor authorization enabled on github, follow :doc:`Github Manual Authorization <Github-Manual-Authorization>` first.
+   If you have two factor authorization enabled on GitHub, follow :doc:`GitHub Manual Authorization <GitHub-Manual-Authorization>` first.

-Let bloom generate package artifacts for different platforms with the following command, where you should replace ``my_repo`` with the name of your repository:
+Run the following command, replacing ``my_repo`` with the name of your repository:

 .. code-block:: bash